gilday/how-to-microservice/README.md

 overriding default configuration parameters with external config files or environment variables.
-Its flexibility makes it appropriate for different types of deployments such as external configuration files in `/etc/how-to-microservice` or environment variables from a PaaS such as Heroku
+Its flexibility makes it appropriate for different types of deployments such as external configuration files in `/etc/how-to-microservice` or environment variables from a PaaS such as Heroku.

 ## shadow for easier deployments